knative/build-templates/buildpack/README.md

 image, and builds the application source on top of that base image, and pushes the resulting application image to a Docker registry under the provided name.

+To use a custom buildpack, multi-stage buildpacks, or override buildpack detection, use the buildpack-skipdetect build template.

 ## Parameters

 * **IMAGE:** The Docker image name to apply to the newly built image.